Recipe Collection: Corn Muffins |

 • Add the honey, eggs, and butter and stir gently.

-• Add milk a bit at a time until a medium-thick batter forms; about 1 cup.
+• Add a little milk at a time until a medium-thick batter forms; about 1 cup.

 • Spoon into a prepared muffin tray or an 8×8 baking pan.